NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 # Customers

 The likely interest for the customers would be those that range from the ages 18 and upwards.
 This age had been selected since the customers must have some prior knowledge even if a little, of how the stock market works.
 Furthermore, the app does not need a skill gap for the customers as it has a relatively simple interface, meaning that all from the most experienced user to the least experienced user will be able effectively use the app.
+As it would be a mobile application, we have decided to role out our product to the major markers such as the Uk, USA, certain countries in Europe such as France and Germany.
+The app could then be rolled over to other markets if the demand is there and also if it is succesful in the initial set of countries.

 # Economics
 According to Broker Notes, it show that there were 13.9 million online traders in 2018 which was up from the previous year’s 9.6 million which is an increase of 4.3million or just under 50%.
 This is likely to increase as more people start to become interested in trading.